robotics-upo/hunav_sim/README.md

-# Human Navigation behavior Simulator (HuNavSim)
+# Human Navigation behavior Simulator (HuNavSim v1.0)

-A controller of human navigation behaviors for Robotics based on ROS2.
+HuNavSim is a ROS 2-based simulator for human navigation.
+It is a tool that can be used along with well-known Robotics simulators like Gazebo or Webots.
+The tool can control the navigation behavior of the human agents spawned in the base robotics simulator.

 **This is a work in progress version**